Vocational and Technical Training With GI Bill

 Do you have GI Bill benefits, but feel that college is not right for you?
 Well, many people don't know that the GI Bill is available for training for technical or vocational training.
 This type of training is called non-college-degree training by the VA

 What exactly is a non-college-degree institution?
 Well this category of school includes trade schools, vocational schools, and specialized skill training schools.
 A few examples include:

 - computer network administrator

 What Kind of GI Bill Benefit Can You Get at a Non-College Degree Institution?

 The payment amount varies depending on the GI Bill program you are utilizing and the type of non-college-degree school you are attending.
 Normally, your monthly benefit is based on the amount of time you spend in training each month.
 The VA measures this type of school differently than they measure a regular college.
 For a regular college, the VA bases your payment on the credit hours you are enrolled in each term; for a non-college-degree program the VA bases your payment on the number of clock hours your are attending each week.

 This difference is important, since most technical programs normally require a certain combination of classroom training and hands-on learning.
 For GI Bill purposes full-time training is 18 clock hours/week if classroom instruction predominates and 22 clock hours/week if shop practice predominates.

 The Post-9/11 GI Bill

-Under this program, for programs offered at non-degree granting schools, the benefit pays the actual net costs for in-state tuition and fees or national maximum, whichever is less.
+Under the Post-9/11 GI Bill, for programs offered at non-degree granting schools,you receive the actual net costs for in-state tuition and fees or the national maximum, whichever is less.